JackPotat0/jackpotat0.github.io/docs/game.md

 | ------------- | ------------- | --------- | ------------ | --------------- |
 | S+ | S+ | S | S+ | Estelle/Joshua/Kloe |

+Best tracks: Confessions, Sophiscated Fight, Whereabouts of Stars, The Fate of the Fairies, Whereabouts of Hope, Shine of Aidios

 #### **Final Fantasy IX (PS1)**
 I am struggling to decide whether to put this here or the next category.
 I had been blinded by the internet that this is not for me, and boy is that WRONG.
 This could easily be my favourite FF if I had played this before FFX (though FFX is still the better introductory FF imo).
 This is a really solid game without a lot to complain.